 Washington state could have 64,000 coronavirus cases without 'real action,' governor warns

 Washington Governor Jay Inslee on Tuesday said he was considering mandatory measures to prevent an increase in coronavirus cases that could reach 64,000 in the state within eight weeks unless "real action" was taken.
-Inslee said epidemiologists were telling him there were likely as many as 500 to 2,000 coronavirus cases in Washington at present, and given the rate of spread of the highly contagious respiratory illness, the number could double every 5 to 8 days.
+Inslee said epidemiologists warned there were likely as many as 500 to 2,000 coronavirus cases in Washington, and given the rate of spread of the highly contagious respiratory illness, the number could double every five to eight days.

-Washington state has so far reported 162 confirmed cases of the new coronavirus with 22 deaths, but experts believe the number of actual cases is much higher.
-"Whether it's 500 today or 1,500 or 2,000, that just goes to a very large number, very quickly."
-Inslee said.
+Seattle's King County, the epicenter of the Washington outbreak, reported an additional 74 cases and two deaths on Tuesday, with statewide numbers rising to 267 cases and 24 deaths.
+Experts believe the number of actual cases is much higher.
+"Whether it's 500 today or 1,500 or 2,000, that just goes to a very large number, very quickly," Inslee said.

 "He did not say that," Inslee spokeswoman Tara Lee said in response to a question on these reports.
-One of Inslee's prime concerns was preparing hospitals for a surge in patients.

-"If the numbers are anything close to what I'm talking about, we're going to have real challenges in our hospitals being able to deal with very sick people," Inslee said, when asked about the greatest challenges facing the state.
-"There are limitations on personnel that we're working through and there's some concerns, we're trying to maximize the availability of ventilators."
-(Reporting By Deborah Bloom in Olympia, Washington, additional reporting and writing by Andrew Hay in New Mexico; Editing by Franklin Paul, Bill Berkrot and Marguerita Choy)
+New York is closing schools, houses of worship and other large gatherings in the suburb at the center of that state's outbreak.

+Nearly all coronavirus deaths in Washington have been among nursing home residents, with two more care facilities reporting fatalities on Tuesday.
+Nineteen residents of the Life Care Center Kirkland have died, one at Issaquah Nursing and Rehabilitation Center and another at Ida Culver House, Seattle, King County reported.

+After a delay, testing of Life Care Center staff has begun in earnest, spokesman Tim Killian said on Tuesday.
+So far, 55 of the nursing home's original 120 residents have tested positive for the virus and 64 of its 180 staff are at home sick with virus symptoms, Killian said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)